w3f/polkadot-wiki/docs/build-guide.md

 ### Frontier EVM Contracts

 [Frontier][] is the suite of tools that enables a Substrate chain to run Ethereum contacts (EVM) natively with the same API/RPC interface Ethereum exposes on Substrate.
-Ethereum Addresses can also be mapped directly to and from Substrate's SS58 sceme from existing accounts.
+Ethereum Addresses can also be mapped directly to and from Substrate's SS58 scheme from existing accounts.

 ### Contracts Pallet